OctopusSolutionsEngineering/OctopusCopilot/README.md

 This creates a service account, team, and user role called `Copilot`.
 The role includes permissions to view Octopus resources, but not to modify them.

+# Test web site

+The primary interface for this agent is via the GitHub Copilot chat.
+This requires individual users to be invited to the private beta.

+We have a [test web site](https://octopuscopilotproduction.azurewebsites.net/api/form) that responds to the same queries as the chat interface.
+The web based interface is functionally equivalent to the Copilot chat interface in terms of interacting with an Octopus server.

 # Code structure

 This project is organized using the structure described